KarlAbdallah/sfml-verlet-physics/README.md

 [![Video](https://img.youtube.com/vi/vh5EXcA9_PU/maxresdefault.jpg)](https://youtu.be/vh5EXcA9_PU)

 # Pre-requisites
 This code requires the use of g++ v13.1.0 and SFML v2.6.0.
-More recent version of those libraries should be compatible, but were not tested.
-This code also makes uses the C++ Standard CPP23 (previous version should be compatible but again, weren't tested).
+More recent versions of those libraries should be compatible, but were not tested.
+This code also makes uses the C++ Standard CPP23 (previous versions should be compatible but again, weren't tested).

 Both g++ and SFML will need to be added to PATH.